o3de/sig-ui-ux/rev-the-engine/readme.md

-# Rev the Engine
+# Rev the Engine Program

-Rev the Engine (RTE) is our program to evaluate and improve the user experience of workflows in O3DE.
+Rev The Engine (RTE) is our program to measure and improve the user experience of a set of common CX workflows over time in O3DE.
 It consists of several steps: 1) we define a user workflow, 2) we test the workflow with a user (a process we call “Walk the Engine”), 3) we measure the quality of the workflow and report the bugs we find, 4) the community (including the team in AWS) submits fixes for the workflow, 5) repeat.
 This allows us to understand exactly how users interact with various parts of the engine, and what their expectations are.

 Amazon started RTE in early 2021, working on common “Day 1,” “Week 1,” and “Month 1” workflows.
 These are the workflows we’re focusing on:

 * #### Day 1 workflow: